waltligon/orangefs/doc/pvfs2-ha-heartbeat-v2.md

 Secondly, you need to allocate an extra IP address and hostname for each PVFS daemon.
 In the example that this document uses, we must allocate 4 extra IP addresses, along with 4 hostnames in DNS for those IP addresses.
-In this document, we will refer to these as "virtual addresses" or "virtual hostnames".
+In this document, we will refer to these as “virtual addresses” or “virtual hostnames”.
 Each active PVFS server will be configured to automatically bring up one of these virtual addresses to use for communication.
 If the node fails, then that IP address is migrated to another node so that clients will appear to communicate with